ginstrom/paladin-novel/manuscript/chapter-17.md

 Gond looked around at the faces surrounding him—dwarf, elf, and human united in common cause.
 The settlement's first victory had proven they could fight, but the real war was just beginning.

-"Then we'll make time," said Gond.
+"Then we'll make time," Gond said, his voice carrying an authority that seemed to come from somewhere beyond himself.
+The words flowed with divine certainty, each syllable ringing with conviction.
 "We'll hit their caravans and attack their supply chains.
-Every slave caravan we liberate strengthens out cause and weakens them."
+Every slave caravan we liberate strengthens our cause and weakens them."

 That was not what Gond had planned to say.
 His own surprise was mirrored in the faces around him, but Gond had learned not to question when his goddess chose to speak through him.

 "Until now we've been on the defensive.
 Now it's time to take the fight to the slavers.
 We'll catch them off guard and buy the time we need to prepare."

-The others stared at him awestruck, seeing something in him that he could not feel himself.
-Then Silviania gave a little shake, nodded and started discussing the new plans with Thorek and the others.
-This seemed to break the spell, and everyone started to move.
+The others stared at him with expressions caught between awe and reverence, their eyes reflecting something in him that he could not feel himself.
+Then Silviana gave a little shake of her head, nodded slowly, and started discussing the new plans with Thorek and the others.
+This seemed to break the spell, and everyone started to move with renewed purpose.

 As the group dispersed to spread the word, Gond remained standing in the settlement's center.
 The funeral pyres had burned down to glowing embers, but their light still flickered in the darkness.